Women in Vedic Culture

 In Draupadi’s service to her husbands, she had said that she rises before anyone else, tolerates hunger and thirst, and goes to bed after the others.
 She also gave birth to five sons, all of whom were killed by the wicked Ashwatthama.
 But since he was the son of the family guru, and she had such respect for their gurus, he forgave him.

-Savitri returned to her father to relate the news, however the sage Narada Muni happened to be there and heard it and revealed that Satyavana was highly qualified but was to live for only one year longer.
+Savitri returned to her father to relate the news of her choice, however the sage Narada Muni happened to be there and heard it and revealed that Satyavana was highly qualified but was to live for only one year longer.
 But Savitri had made her decision and would not marry another.
-So to fulfill Savitri's intention, the king arranged for a wedding.
+So, to fulfill Savitri’s intention, the king arranged for a wedding.

 One day, after living in the forest for a year, Satyavana went off to chop some wood as usual.
 Savitri had been observing penance for many months and followed him into the woods.
 On this day Satyavana fell down with a headache.
 At that same time, Savitri saw a ferocious person approaching and could recognize that it was Yama, the lord of death, who was coming to take Satyavana since his life was ending.
 After Yama had taken Satyavana, Savitri started to follow Yama.
 He asked her not to follow him and even promised her many boons, all but the life of her husband.
 Nonetheless, Savitri continued to follow him until he granted her wishes.